lasu/Getting-and-Cleaning-Data_Course-Project/README.md

 This is Getting and Cleaning Data's Peer Project.<br>

 #Contents
-There are 4 file in this repository.<br>
+There are 4 files in this repository.<br>
 * **run_analysis.R** : Code of this project
 * **tidy_data.txt** : Tidy dataset after our work
 * **tidy_data_second.txt** : Tidy dataset with Step5